As IT evolves alongside both the physical and – now more common – digital workplace, so too does the IT infrastructure that sustains it.

 Cloud

-Instead of installing servers or keeping storage on-premises, public cloud infrastructure allows the delivery of infrastructure services through a managed service provider from different locations.
-So long as you have access to the internet, you can access the components of either your own privately built cloud or via a public cloud service like Microsoft Azure
+Cloud infrastructure offers a modern approach to delivering computing resources, such as servers, storage, and networking, over the Internet.
+Instead of maintaining physical hardware on-site, businesses access these resources through a managed service provider.
+So long as you have access to the internet, you can access the components of either your own privately built cloud or via a public cloud service like Microsoft Azure.

 Unlike the traditional one, cloud-based infrastructure is a modern alternative that allows automatic software updates, better remote support, and access from multiple locations.
 Through virtualization, it can be easily scaled and is much more cost-effective.